Ruschia crassa Schwantes

 How to Grow and Care

-Remember that Ruschias are short-lived plants and it is, therefore, essential to continue replanting every 3 years.
-All species attract a host of insects and they are thus ideal subjects to attract wildlife to the garden throughout the year.
+Remember that Ruschias are short-lived plants, and it is essential to continue replanting every three years.
+All species attract a host of insects, and they are thus ideal subjects to attract wildlife to the garden throughout the year.

 Once rooted or germinated, cuttings and seedlings can be fed with organic fertilizers to enhance vigor and health.

 Learn more at How to Grow and Care for Ruschia.